Frequently Asked Questions

 Yes.
 Citius Trust works with clients across the EU, UK and internationally.
 This includes families with multi-jurisdictional structures, businesses redomiciling to or from Cyprus, foreign investors acquiring Cyprus-based assets, and organisations seeking CySEC or Central Bank of Cyprus licensing.

-The team works in English, Greek, Latvian, Russian and Italian.
+The team works in English, Greek, Latvian and Russian.
 Greece is the firm's primary secondary market.
 UK, EU and GCC engagements are handled routinely.

 Engagement terms are structured on a case-by-case basis depending on scope, complexity and duration.
 Fee arrangements may be fixed, time-based, retainer-based, or success-linked for transactional work.
 The right structure is agreed before the mandate begins, in writing, with clear scope and deliverables.